-I love the power of social media.
-One of the things that I find special about it besides relationships that are born is the creativity that is provoked by one small snippet that you may see floating around out there.
+I am a big fan of social media; not the squawking that takes place but community and relationship building.
+The other thing I enjoy about it is the creativity that is born when provoked by one small snippet that you may see floating around out there.
 The other day as I was enjoying my coffee and catching up, I saw a tweet from Brandi, about an angel food cake recipe.
 I have not really thought about angel food cake in years.
 I have enjoyed it on and off at dinner parties or when I want a quick dessert I may pick one up.
 Once Brandi planted that seed, the seed kept growing and I could not stop thinking about heavenly angel food cake.

 I was suddenly taken back to a time when I was a little girl.
 I remember my grandmother and mom baking it.
 It came from a box, and there was a special pan, one with little legs that helped with cooling the fresh baked cake.
 I remember the floury mixture, and the sweet smell as it mixed and tripled in volume until finally it oozed over the top of the mixing bowl.
 I loved the caramelly warm sugar smell of the cake as it baked, and how the top slightly cracked.
 I would anxiously peek into the oven waiting for it to be finished while being gently reminded “not to open the oven door”.
 And my favorite part was when the cake came out of the pan.
 I would take my dirty little fingers and scoop out the crumbs that clung to the sides of the pan.
 Eagerly, I would nibble off the sugary sweetness.